JiscDACT/mario/README.md

 implemented._

 ## Example: Tailored data
-Note that we haven't yet incorporated the SQL builder for TD, but this is what the actual control script for TD might look like.
+Note that we haven't yet incorporated the SQL extractor for TD, but this is what the actual control script for TD might look like.
 ~~~